tcler/tcl-woof/readme.md

-Version 0.5 beta of Woof! has been released.
+Version 0.5b4 of Woof! has been released.
+Primary difference from 0.5b3 are bug fixes, particularly one that caused SSL connections to fail in some configurations.

 ## What is Woof!

 Woof! - Web Oriented Object Framework - is an open-source, platform and server-independent, web application framework written in the Tcl programming language.
 It is intended to be easy to install and deploy, simple to understand and customize, and embeddable into other applications.

 * Platform independent (requires Tcl 8.6)
 * Web server agnostic with CGI, SCGI support and API's for writing